Infoland/iProva-REST-API-examples/Documentation/Authentication.md

 ## 1. OAuth Token Endpoint

-Currently you can only use end point if you have created an "App registration" in Zenya for "machine to machine" communication.
-For more information about the OAuth 2.0 standard see this [web page][oauth2standard]
+Currently, you can only use the endpoint if you have created an app registration in Zenya.
+An app registration is a resource used for machine-to-machine communication and can be created through Application Management.
+For more information about the OAuth 2.0 standard, see this [web page][oauth2standard].

 - **Endpoint**: `POST /oauth/token`
 - **Content-Type**: `application/x-www-form-urlencoded`